CHAPTER 16

 8. "And Aharon shall cast lots over the two goats, one [designated] ‘for YHWH’, and the other ‘for Az’azel’.

 The practice by Second temple times was to have two lots in an urn, and take one out in each hand, placing it on the goat that stood beside each corresponding hand.
 For Az’azel: the phrase is used in modern Hebrew for "to hell".
 The term is used only here in Scripture, but a mythology grew up around this that Az’azel was the name of a chief of the Se’irim (goat-demons) said to dwell alone in the wilderness.
 The idea seems to be supported in Yeshay.
 34:11-15; Yirm.
 9:11; 50:39; Rev. 16:13; 18:2, etc. Other Semitic tribes sacrificed to it, but King Yoshiyahu destroyed the places of their worship.
-In the book of 1 Enoch, Az’azel is seen as the leader of the “watchers”, fallen angels who educated mankind regarding heavenly secrets that led them into sin—weaponry and cosmetics as a form of deception.
+In the book of 1 Enoch, Az’azel is seen as the leader of the “watchers”, fallen angels who educated mankind regarding technological secrets that led them into sin—weaponry and cosmetics as a form of deception.
 (Chapter 8) It was punished by being bound in darkness under the desert until Judgment Day.
 The Apocalypse of Avraham counts Az’azel among the unclean birds that tried to disturb the covenant-cutting ceremony in Genesis 15.
 Others say the name simply denotes a "goat of entire removal" (hence our word "scapegoat").
 It may mean “goat that goes its own way”, corresponding with Aharon’s two sons who died. (v.
 1) It stems from the term for "female goat", which suggests the male goat is being sent to its counterpart place, also called Az’azel. (v.
 10)

 9. "And Aharon shall bring the goat on which the lot ‘for YHWH’ fell, and make it a sin offering.

 Literally, "make it a sin".
 The sin becomes embodied in that goat so that it can be dealt with.
 This forms the context for understanding how Yeshua was “made sin” for us.
 (2 Cor.
-5:21)
+5:21) The term in Hebrew for "sin" and "sin offring" are the same.

 10. "And the goat on which the lot ‘for Az’azel’ fell must be presented alive before YHWH to effect a covering over them, in order to be sent to Az’azel in the wilderness.